-Series PWX, Series PWX5 and Series PWX8 securities are offered through our Private Wealth Solutions to certain high net worth investors who invest a minimum of \$100,000.
+Series PWX and Series PWX5 securities are offered through our Private Wealth Solutions to certain high net worth investors who invest a minimum of \$100,000.
 Investors are required to negotiate their advisor service fee, which cannot exceed 1.50%, with their financial advisor.
-Investors in Series PWX5 and PWX8 securities also want to receive a monthly cash flow of 5% or 8% per year, respectively.
+Investors in Series PWX5 securities also want to receive a monthly cash flow of 5% per year.